-In 2014, there was no impairment expense or reversal of impairment.
+In 2016 and 2015, there was no reversal of impairment.

-NOTE 11 Investment property
+NOTE 10 Investment property

-(\$ millions) 2015 2014
+2016 2015

 Cost

-Balance, beginning of year 81 71
+Balance, beginning of year 61 81

-Acquisitions 2 18
+Acquisitions - 2

-Disposals (4) (8)
+Disposals (23) (4)

-Transfer to property, plant and equipment (18) -
+Transfer to property, plant and equipment - (18)

-Balance, end of year 61 81
+Balance, end of year 38 61

 Accumulated depreciation

-Balance, beginning of year 32 35
+Balance, beginning of year 33 32

-Depreciation charge 1 1
+Depreciation - 1

-Disposals - (4)
+Disposals (13) -

-Balance, end of year 33 32
+Balance, end of year 20 33

-Net book value, end of year 28 49
+Net book value, end of year 18 28

-Net rental income from investment properties recognized in other income was \$6 million (2014 - \$6 million).
+Net rental income from investment properties recognized in other income was \$4 (2015 - \$6).

-The fair value of investment properties at October 31, 2015, was \$66 million (2014 - \$102 million).
+The fair value of investment properties at October 31, 2016, was \$36 (2015 - \$66).
 This recurring fair value measurement is categorized within Level 3 of the fair value hierarchy.
 The fair value of investment properties was determined using a discounted cash flow of the future lease payments on the investment properties.
 A market valuation by the Co-operative's internal expert was performed on idle land that was not currently leased.
 No independent valuation was performed on any of the investment properties.